 Connolly Wellingham have been appointed to develop concepts for the 1,000m2 brewery visitor centre which is set to include a bar, restaurant, shop, tasting rooms, offices and external gardens.

-A covered garden sits beneath an over-sailing roofline mediating the threshold between the industrial brewery and it’s rural landscape.
+A covered garden sits beneath an over-sailing roofline softening the threshold between the industrial brewery and it’s rural landscape.
 The garden is arranged informally around a central stove and hearth, creating a space to linger and enjoy a glass of beer with friends, whilst watching the sun descend beyond the Somerset levels.

-Planning permission was granted in Autumn 2017 with construction due to commence in 2018.
+Planning permission was granted in Autumn 2017.